-Administration, Organization and Governance of Higher Education
+HEA 511 Leadership and Governance in Higher Education

 This course addresses the characteristics of fundamental reform and transformational change impacting leadership, administration, organization, and governance in contemporary higher education.
 An examination of the role of leadership in institutions of higher learning, including style, knowledge of the position, self-knowledge, personal characteristics, and ability to effectively initiate change, will be described.
 Unique challenges and opportunities effecting governance and organization in a global, market oriented, competitive system of higher education will be analyzed.